KazeemHamzat/NHSEngland-IG-BACKUP/backup/guides/NHSE-Design-and-Development-Approach2/Home/Assurance---Endorsement/Clinical-and-Technical-Assurance.page.md

 -  Any associated implementation guides
 -  Links to any useful training material

-The UK Core pack will be created by the UK Core Development team.
+The NHS IG pack will be created by the IOPS Team.
 The pack will include design options; recommended options will be determined after external consultation.
-The UK Core Development team will create an itinerary to explain key decisions required from stakeholders.
+The IOPS Team will create an itinerary to explain key decisions required from stakeholders.

 ### External consultation (2.0)
-The UK Core pack will be released for consultation with external stakeholders for a period of 15 days with an ability to provide comments via Simplifier.
+The NHS IG pack will be released for consultation with external stakeholders for a period of 15 days with an ability to provide comments via Simplifier.
 The pack's release will be advertised on relevant channels e.g. email, Ryver, Simplifier news as appropriate.
 Stakeholders will need to commit resources to attend team calls, which are scheduled once a week; this includes one external community call per sprint.
-After the review period, the UK Core Development team will review the comments and agree on resolutions which will be presented on a call to stakeholders.
+After the review period, the IOPS Team will review the comments and agree on resolutions which will be presented on a call to stakeholders.
 The scope of discussion on the consultation call is limited to the issues raised as review comments in the consultation phase.
 If there is no consensus on the consultation call, this will be escalated to the UK FHIR Delivery Senior Leadership Team (SLT) to make decisions.
 This team will engage with the UK FHIR community and seek input as needed.

 ### Update specifications (3.0)
-The UK Core Development team will update the UK Core FHIR assets and associated guidance based on agreement on the external call or further agreement with the SLT, if required.
+The IOPS Team will update the UK Core FHIR assets and associated guidance based on agreement on the external call or further agreement with the SLT, if required.

 ### Handover to the UK Core Change Control process (4.0)